 Comply with UL Standard 1076.

 Cabinet: Lockable steel enclosure.
 Arrange panel so operations required for testing or for normal operation and maintenance are performed from front of enclosure.
 If more than single unit is required to form complete control panel, provide exact matching, keyed alike panels.
 Accommodate components and allow ample gutter space for interconnection of panels and field wiring.
 Identify each enclosure by engraved, laminated, phenolic resin nameplate.
-Lettering on enclosure nameplate shall not be less than 1 inch (25 mm) high.
+Lettering on enclosure nameplate shall not be less than 1 inch high.
 Identify individual components and modules within cabinets with permanent labels.

 Systems: Alarm and supervisory systems are separate and independent in control panel.
 Alarm-initiating zone boards in panel consist of plug-in cards.
 Arrangement requiring removal of field wiring for module replacement not permitted.
 Use Bosch #B9512G-USA Control Panel.
 The #B9512G-USA is the direct replacement for discontinued control panel #D7412GV4 and the manufacturer has verified that the control panel will be produced for U.S. Postal Service Projects.
-The contractor is required to inform the manufacturer that the control panel is for a u.s. postal service project.
+The Contractor is required to inform the manufacturer that the control panel is for a USPS project.

 Control Modules: Types and capacities as required to perform functions of system.
 Visible and audible signals in control panel indicate alarm, supervisory, and trouble conditions for each zone.
 Each type of audible alarm has distinct sound.

-Expansion Boards: Provide and install as many (8) zone, expansion boards (#B208 Octo-Input) as necessary to connect all door contacts and motion sensors.
+Expansion Boards: Provide and install as many 8-zone, expansion boards (#B208 Octo-Input) as necessary to connect all door contacts and motion sensors.
 All expansion boards shall be installed in the control panel cabinet or in a like cabinet immediately adjacent to the control panel cabinet.
 All unused points shall have EOL resistors installed.
 Popits are not allowed.

 Zones: Quantity of alarm and supervisory zones and zone assignment numbers as indicated.
 Provide expansion boards with capacity for expanding number of zones by minimum of 25 percent.